Teachers of English as a Second/Foreign Language

 Community and Social Services

 As English has become the language of choice for international communication and the most widely spoken second language, the global demand for English teachers continues to increase.
 In this one-year Ontario College Graduate Certificate program - Teachers of English as a Second/Foreign Language (TESFL) - you gain a theoretical foundation and hands-on skills in teaching second languages.
 Upon graduation, you are able to teach English as a second/foreign language to newcomers to Canada, international students, and professionals.
+Internationally, this certificate also allows you to teach English to individuals under the age of 19.
 This program is officially recognized by TESL Ontario and TESL Canada and is available on campus or through synchronous online delivery.

 Develop skills and strategies to be an effective language teacher, including in such areas as:...(read more)